asaikali/remote-mcp-protocol/compose-design.md

 ## Constraint 8 - Custom Commands

 - `clean` command has no docker compose equivalent - it stops containers and removes volumes and networks
-- `clean` follows same profile behavior as other commands:
-  - `compose clean` applies to default profile only
-  - `compose clean all` applies to all profiles
-  - `compose clean postgres` applies to postgres profile only
-- **Clean command scope**: Removes volumes and networks defined in compose.yaml for the specified profile(s) - Docker Compose automatically manages which resources belong to the project
+- **Clean command scope**: Removes all volumes and networks defined in compose.yaml - Docker Compose automatically manages which resources belong to the project
 - `info` command prints out all key connection information developers need to connect to services from their apps or access them via UI (uses the `info.*` label system)
-- `profiles` command lists all available profiles (convenience command, same category as info)
-- The reserved "all" profile works with all commands: `compose info all`, `compose clean all`, etc.

 ## Constraint 9 - Script Behavior & Error Handling